 In 1880 Bishop Benson created the ‘Service of Nine Lessons and Carols’ which for over 120 years has formed part of Truro Cathedral’s traditional worship on Christmas Eve and has been adapted for Christmas Eve services in Anglican churches all over the world.

 Six years later, in 1883, he was appointed Archbishop of Canterbury where he remained until his sudden death in 1896, aged only 67.
 He therefore never saw the realisation of the new cathedral.

-It appears that the younger Benson had ghostly interests and was the founder of the Cambridge Ghost Society formed in 1851.
-Henry James’s famous novel ‘The Taming of the Shrew’ is said to have been based on a story that Benson told James about the ghosts of evil servants who tried to lure young children to their deaths.
+Benson had an interesting background.
+As a young man, he had ghostly interests and was the founder of the Cambridge Ghost Society formed in 1851.
+Henry James’s famous novel ‘The Turn of the Screw’ is said to have been based on a story that Benson told him about the ghosts of evil servants who tried to lure young children to their deaths.

 A biography of Benson’s wife, Mary Benson, compiled via her letters, was published in 2011.
-One of these letters describe Benson as having ‘a life of relentless success’.
+One of these letters describes Benson as having ‘a life of relentless success’.